minMelody/Breadboard8/README.md

 Edit the template to add instructions.<br>
 When changing the micro-instruction definitions make sure to edit both the python script and 'src/include/microcode.h'.

-Running `py makerom.py` outputs the rom image in 'rom.out', unless a different file is specified.
+Running `python3 makerom.py` outputs the rom image in 'rom.out', unless a different file is specified.

+## Writing your own program
+See [the readme file](https://github.com/minMelody/Breadboard8/blob/main/assembler/README.md) for assembler syntax.
+Run `./eas.exe <source code> [(optional)output path]` to assemble your code.
+If no output path is specified a `a.out` file will be created.

 ## Test program
 When the microcode contains no jump if carry, `shiftleft.out` outputs all zeros once a value greater than 128 is reached: